Majorana quanta, string scattering, curved spacetimes and the Riemann Hypothesis: and The Majorana Tower

+More precisely, for any value where zeta is null, the energy conditions of the mixture of the tower states of a Majorana particle are satisfied (i.e., when Eq.~(\ref{majrinint}) is null), finding a correspondence with the zeros of zeta and the energy spectrum of a Majorana Tower particle.

-In our case, we find that the Majorana particles in a Rindler support, as shown in Eq. \ref{majoranarindler}, find a relationship between the solutions of their equation of motion that distribute like those found for zero mass Dirac particles with a distribution similar to that of the zeros of $\zeta$.
+Summarizing, we find that the Majorana particles in a Rindler support, as shown in Eq.~(\ref{majoranarindler}), present a relationship between the solutions of their equation of motion and those found for zero mass Dirac particles \cite{sierra}.
+In a way, the non trivial Riemann zeros (i.e. the imaginary part) are closer to the spectrum of a momentum operator which is first order in the derivatives, like occurs in the Dirac equation, showing a better convergence with zero-mass particles as occurs for a Majorana particle.

+Then, by using the properties of Majorana particles, we find an identity derived from the boundary conditions of the spectrum of energies $E$ of each excited particle state present in the Majorana Tower of a given particle when is cast in a coherent superposition; i.e., a superposition of excited states of the same Majorana particle obtained from the rules used to build the Tower.
+The integral representation of the energy conditions in Eq.~(\ref{majoranarindler}) results related with the Riemann's zeta through the Mellin-Barnes transformation in Eq.~(\ref{mellinbarnes}, \ref{identity}) and Eq.~(\ref{identity2}), valid for both left and right chirality states, and, more importantly, the energy conditions are satisfied when the Riemann's zeta function goes to zero.